Coarse-graining nonequilibrium diffusions with Markov chains: The Scharfetter-Gummel discretisation

 with boundary values $p^j(x_i)=p_{i,j}$ and $p^j(x_{i+1})=p_{i+1,j}$.
 For readability, we now drop the sub- and superscripts.
 We can solve this boundary value problem using an integrating factor,

 We then integrate this over the range $[x_i,x_{i+1}]$ where $\Delta x = x_{i+1}-x_i$.
-This yields,
+This yields

-Reintroducing the subscripts, we obtain,
+Reintroducing the subscripts, we obtain

 as in Eq. (\ref{eq: sg}).
 A similar derivation can be made for the flux terms $J^x_{i-\frac{1}{2},j}, J^y_{i,j+\frac{1}{2}}, J^y_{i,j-\frac{1}{2}}$.
-These can then be substituted into Eq. (\ref{eq: 2d FP}) where the coefficients of $p_{i+1,j}, p_{i-1,j}, p_{i,j+1}, p_{i,j-1}$ and $p_{i,j}$ can be derived.\\ \\ Whilst not detailed here, we found that other structure-preserving schemes such as the \textit{Chang-Cooper} discretisation \cite{Pareschi2018structure} yielded valid master equations for these diffusions, whilst the centred-difference scheme only did so under step-size conditions.
+These can then be substituted into Eq. (\ref{eq: 2d FP}) where the coefficients of $p_{i+1,j}, p_{i-1,j}, p_{i,j+1}, p_{i,j-1}$ and $p_{i,j}$ can be derived.\\ \\ Whilst not reported here, we found that other structure-preserving schemes such as the \textit{Chang-Cooper} discretisation \cite{Pareschi2018structure} yielded valid master equations for these diffusions, whilst the centred-difference scheme only did so under step-size conditions. { A number of structure-preserving schemes for the FP equation can be parametrised as a single family as described in Ref. \cite{Heida2021finitevolume}.}